ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## File Storage profiles
 {: #fs-profiles-intro}

+Share profiles define the capacity and performance characteristics of file shares.
+You can choose the best option for your specific needs, whether the share is meant for general use or high-performance workloads.

 When you create a file share in your availability zone, you use the **dp2** profile to specify the total IOPS for the file share based on the share size.